NebulaVRF/vrf-core/README.md

 384 bits (48 bytes) directly.
 You can truncate or hash to get `u64`, `u128`, `SHA256`, etc.

 **Can this be used on-chain?**
-Yes—this core is designed to be compiled into Soroban smart contracts.
-We will publish a sample contract to use this soon.
+Yes, this core is designed to be compiled into Soroban smart contracts.
+We will publish a sample contract to show the use-case soon

 ---